JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 When introducing a new technology into your stack, you have to be prepared to discover bugs.
-You are using someone else's work, and probably in a way that is, to some extent, different to the way others have used it before you.
+You are using someone else's work, and probably in a way that is, to some extent, different to how others have used it before you.
 And this does not finish when you are done with your implementation and testing, but extends to the time when you finally put it in production.